codereport/codereport.github.io/_posts/2021-03-07-Algorithm-Selection.md

 > The motivation for choosing the most specialized algorithm is that it leads to simpler and more readable code.

-The more specialized algorithms contain more *meaning* and therefore communicates more information to futures readers of the code.
+The more specialized algorithms contain more *meaning* and therefore communicates more information to future readers of the code.
 For example, `is_sorted` is much more meaningful than `adjacent_find` with the `greater` function object or the `less_equal` function object + `not_fn`.
 Furthermore, code using more specialized algorithms is simpler.
 An example of this is that using many of the specialized algorithms avoids having to write `!= container.end()`.

 That's all.
 Happy coding!